Usage

 configure system interface pattern pattern

-this option, lldpd will use all available physical interfaces.
+will use all available physical interfaces.
+This option can

-This option can use wildcards.
-Several interfaces can be speci-
+use wildcards.
+Several interfaces can be specified separated

-fied separated by commas.
-It is also possible to remove an in-
+by commas.
+It is also possible to remove an interface by pre-

-terface by prefixing it with an exclamation mark.
-It is possi-
+fixing it with an exclamation mark.
+It is possible to allow an

-marks.
-An allowed interface beats a forbidden interfaces which
+lowed interface beats a forbidden interface which beats a sim-

-eth*,!eth1,!eth2 lldpd will only use interfaces starting by eth
+lldpd will only use interfaces starting with eth with the ex-

-lldpcli will use all interfaces, except interfaces starting by
+will use all interfaces, except interfaces starting with eth

-eth with the exception of eth1.
-When an exact match is found,
+with the exception of eth1.
+When an exact match is found, it

-it will circumvent some tests.
-For example, if eth0.12 is spec-
+will circumvent some tests.
+For example, if eth0.12 is speci-

 unconfigure system interface pattern